seldonian-framework/Tutorials/_tutorials/new_model.md

 <h3 id="log_model"> Implementing a binary logistic model with the toolkit </h3>

 <p>
-    <a href="https://en.wikipedia.org/wiki/Logistic_regression#Model">Logistic regression</a> is used for classification, a sub-regime of supervised learning.
-It is binary in the sense that the two possible label classes are 0 and 1.
-You might wonder why we cannot simply use <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression">Scikit-learn's logistic regression model</a> in the toolkit.
-We could, but the reason why we do not will become apparent shortly.
+    <a href="https://en.wikipedia.org/wiki/Logistic_regression#Model">Logistic regression</a> is used for classification, a sub-regime of supervised learning. <i>Binary</i> logistic regression refers to the fact that there are two possible output classes, typically 0 and 1.
+Now let's implement this model using the toolkit.
 </p>
 <p>
 First, make sure you have the latest version of the engine installed. </p>